-Every trade demands a certain skill of its practitioners and in addition to lending a certain charm to the profession it also demarcates the experts from the average and the novices.
+Every trade demands a certain skill of its practitioners and in addition to lending a certain charm to the profession it also separates the experts from the average and the novices.

-In magic, this requisite assumes the form of misdirection, meaning for a magician, grasping the essence of this technique is all that stands between unlimited success and dismal failure.
+In magic, this requisite assumes the form of misdirection.
+For a magician, grasping the essence of this technique is all that stands between unlimited success and dismal failure.

-Misdirection is probably one of the first terms that you would come across where professional jargon is concerned and is an aspect that you would need not just to familiarize yourself with but gain mastery over too.
+Misdirection is probably one of the first terms that you would have come across where professional jargon is concerned, and is an aspect that you would need not just to familiarise yourself with but gain mastery over too.

-On a very literal level, misdirection is simply explained as the art of distracting the audience so as to enable the magician to conduct his secret move in stealth.
+Misdirection is simply the art of distracting the audience so as to enable magicians to conduct their secret moves stealthily.
 But is it only about distraction?

-As successful magicians would tell you, there is much more to it than simply drawing attention away.
+As successful magicians would tell you, there is much more to misdirection than simply drawing attention away.

 This is where your expertise at carrying out the misdirection stands tested.
-If you have truly understood the concept, researched on it and worked towards it, then you will be successful in deceiving one and all without exception.
+If you have truly understood the concept, researched it, and worked towards it, then you will be successful in deceiving one and all without exception.

-And how would you accomplish this?
-The fundamental here is to trick people in a way such that they are not aware of having been tricked and when they realize it is too late.
+How would this be accomplished?
+Fundamentally, you should trick people in such a way that they are not aware of having been tricked and do not realise until it is too late.

 all this, a point that emerges is that misdirection is not only about shifting

-someone’s gaze to another point but is a culmination of many other factors.
-That is fundamental of understanding misdirection.
+someone’s gaze to another point, but is a culmination of many other factors.
+That is fundamental to understanding misdirection.

 To be able to misdirect successfully, it is imperative for the magician to be well-versed with the way people think and behave, namely human psychology and its affect on their behaviour.

-Also inherent to misdirection are the concepts of logic, skepticism and suggestion wherein the magician can drop in a suggestion to divert everyone’s mind, plant the seed of skepticism by expressing a doubt and encourage his spectators to deviate from what is logical.
+Also inherent to misdirection are the concepts of logic, scepticism and suggestion wherein the magician can drop in a suggestion to divert everyone’s mind, plant the seed of scepticism by expressing a doubt and encourage their spectators to deviate from what is logical.